 Universal Design for Learning

 Universal Design for Learning (UDL) is a framework to improve and optimize teaching and learning for all students based on scientific research into how people learn.
 UDL is proactive and provides a blueprint for creating instructional goals, methods, materials, and assessments that take into account the natural variability of learners.
 The goal of UDL is to eliminate unnecessary barriers to learning in order to increase student achievement.
-Check out this video to learn more about UDL.
+Check out this video to learn more about UDL.video included

 Specially Designed Instruction